Blue Fever

 customer service tool

-I was tasked to make a page for FAQs, but saw the opportunity to do even more to help our customer service team.
+I was tasked to make a simple page for FAQs, but saw the opportunity to do even more to help our customer service team.

 FAQs page